NorwegianX/beanstalk-deploy/README.md

 `environment_name`: In version 10 this parameter becomes optional.
 If you don't pass an environment in the action will simply create the version but not deploy it anywhere.

+`new_environment`: Makes the action create a new environment.

+`environment_template`: Saved configuration to use in new environment ( required if creating new env.)

-`existing_bucket_name` *(since v18)*: Use this to provide an existing bucket name to upload your deployment package to.
+`existing_bucket_name` _(since v18)_: Use this to provide an existing bucket name to upload your deployment package to.
-*It will prevent the action from (re)creating a bucket during deployment as well.*
+_It will prevent the action from (re)creating a bucket during deployment as well._
 Omit this parameter to have the action create the bucket.
 The latter requires the API key used to have the applicable permissions.

 ### AWS Permissions

 It should be enough for your AWS user to have the policies **AWSElasticBeanstalkWebTier** and **AWSElasticBeanstalkManagedUpdatesCustomerRolePolicy** attached to be able to deploy your project.

 ### Failure modes

 If you're uploading a new version the action will fail if that file already exists in S3, if the application version exists in Beanstalk and of course if the deployment fails.
 The action will wait until Beanstalk reports that the environment is running the version you passed in and status is **Ready**.
 If health is not **Green** when the version is deployed